A review of the classical Doppler effect based on the mathematical description of the phase function: Moving emitter

-Some examples of wavefronts generated by a moving emitter are shown in fig.\ref{Fig:04} using color maps.
-The advance of the fronts is shown at different time instants within an interval equal to the period of oscillation, given by $\frac{1}{f}$, and for different velocities of the emitter.
+Figure \ref{Fig:04} displays the wavefronts generated by a moving emitter using color maps.
+The advance of the fronts is shown at different time instants within an interval equal to one oscillation period, given by $\frac{1}{f}$, and for different velocities of the emitter.
 The perfectly spherical shape of the wavefronts can be verified in all cases.

-Once the function that establishes the phase as a function of position and time has been determined, the propagation characteristics, i.e., frequency and wave vector, can be easily derived.
-To do so, it suffices to consider $f'=\frac{1}{2\pi}\frac{d\varphi}{dt}$ for the former and $\mathbf{k}'=-\nabla\varphi$ for the latter.
+Once the function that establishes the phase as a function of position and time has been determined, the propagation characteristics, that is, frequency and wave vector, can be easily derived.
+To do so, it suffices to consider $f'=\frac{1}{2\pi}\frac{d\varphi}{dt}$ for the former and $\mathbf{k}'=-\nabla\varphi$ for the latter, in agreement with the general phase formalism used in wave-propagation theory \cite{whitham:74}.
 Starting with the frequency, it turns out that

 which explicitly shows the time dependence of the {\em instantaneous} frequency perceived by the observer.
-This expression can be rewritten in terms of the angle $\theta$ defined in Figs. \ref{Fig:02} and \ref{Fig:03}, yielding
+This expression can be rewritten in terms of the angle $\theta$ defined in Figs. \ref{Fig:02} and \ref{Fig:03}, which yields

 Proper handling of the above expression (see \ref{app:B}) leads to a formulation of the expression as follows